eekcoopuw/jobmon/docsource/architecture.rst

 IHME was unable to reliably run applications with more than perhaps 10,000 jobs without heroic and unreliable work practises.

+Document History
+****************
+This document is work in progress; the most mature section is the Deployment Architecture.

 Features
 ********

-Current (as of 2.0)
+Current (as of 2.1)
 ===================

-- Easier monitoring of Python applications through centralization in a sql database
+- Easier monitoring of Python applications by centralizing statuses in a sql database
 - Finer-grained job dependencies
-- Automatic Job Retries
+- Automatic job retries
 - Resource-retries
-- Whole-of-Application Resumes
+- Whole-of-Application resumes
 - Kubernetes deployment
-- Meta-Type foundation for Resource Prediction
+- Meta-Type foundation for resource prediction
-- Deployment on Kubernetes and a Simple Docker System
+- Deployment as a lightweight standalone Docker System

 Future
 ======